What is post-herpetic neuralgia?

 Chronic pain can lead to insomnia, anxiety and depression.

-Risk factors for development of post-herpetic neuralgia
+What are the risk factors for the development of post-herpetic neuralgia?

 The main risk factors for post-herpetic neuralgia are:

 - Post-herpetic neuralgia is rare in people younger than 40